Repeating firearm: Bolt-action

 In bolt-action firearms, the bolt is operated by directly gripping a bolt handle (usually on the right side) to extract spent cartridges case, push new rounds into the chamber and reset the hammer/striker to ready the weapon for firing again.

 Most bolt-action firearms use a rotating-bolt ("turn-and-pull") design.
 When the bolt is closed against the breech end of the gun barrel, it is locked onto the receiver via protruded lugs (usually on the bolt head) and occasionally also aided by the bolt handle that fits into a notch.
 To unlock the bolt, the handle must be rotated upwards first, which will shift the locking lugs out of their corresponding sockets.
 This allows the bolt to then be physically pulled rearwards, opening the barrel breech.
 An extractor on the bolt will hook onto the rim and pull out any cartridge (either fired or unused) remaining in the chamber, allowing it to be ejected from the gun.
 When the bolt is fully pulled to the rearmost position, the hammer/striker will get loaded against a spring and trapped by the sear, a process known as cocking.
-At the same time, the magazine will lift another round of its stored cartridges up into the path of the bolt head, so moving the bolt forwards will push this new round into the chamber.
+At the same time, the magazine will lift another round of its stored cartridges up into the path of the bolt head, so moving the bolt forward will push this new round into the chamber.
 The bolt handle is then rotated downward for relocking, the gun is safe and ready for another firing.
 The Mauser Gewehr 98 rifle is the most famous and influential bolt-action design, with many similar weapons derived from its pioneering design concept, such as the Karabiner 98 Kurz (abbreviated often as Kar98k or simply K98), the M1903 Springfield and the Arisaka Type 38 rifles.
 The Russian Mosin–Nagant rifle, the British Lee–Enfield, and the Norwegian Krag–Jørgensen are examples of alternate bolt-action designs.

 Another much rarer type of bolt-action is the straight-pull system, which uses complex bolt head mechanisms to facilitate locking.
-Straight-pull designs do not require the bolt handle to be rotated, allowing the user to cycle the action linearly, reducing the movements needed from four to only two and thus significantly increasing the rate of fire.
+Straight-pull designs do not require the bolt handle to be rotated, allowing the user to cycle the action linearly, reducing the movements needed from originally four to only two, therefore significantly increasing the rate of fire.
 Examples of such firearms include the Schmidt–Rubin, Mannlicher M1886/M1888/M1890/M1895, M1895 Lee Navy, Ross rifle, Anschütz 1827 Fortner, Blaser R93/R8 and VKS.